scalacenter/scala-advent-of-code/docs/2023/puzzles/day19.md

 We will start the evaluation with abstract parts that contain all possible values for each channel: four ranges from 1 until 4001.

-When we evaluate an `IfThenElse` instruction, we need to split the argument `AbstractPart` into two parts, one that contains only the values that satisfy the condition, and one that contains only the values that do not satisfy the condition.
-This is implemented by the `split` method of `AbstractPart`:
+When we evaluate an `IfThenElse` instruction, we split the argument `AbstractPart` into two parts, one that contains only the values that satisfy the condition, and one that contains only the values that do not satisfy the condition.

+This is achieved with the `split` method of `AbstractPart`:

 ```scala
   def split(